Zurihaqi/ravelware-technical-test/README.md

 # Ravelware Technical Test Submission

 ## Description
 This project is a front-end application that connects to an MQTT broker to handle real-time data updates and visualizations.
-It utilizes React and Recharts to display fuel usage data in charts and tables.
+It utilizes React, Redux, Tailwind and Recharts to display fuel usage data in charts and tables.

 ## Features
 - Real-time data updates via MQTT